 This station focuses on letters and words and requires the most differentiation and choices.
 The ABC Word Work Station is the one station that can be done anywhere.
 Most of the materials can be taken back to a student’s seat, or anywhere in the classroom.
 You could consider this station the ‘most portable’ station!

-- lowercase color-coded magnetic letters
+- Lowercase color-coded magnetic letters

-- Wikki-Stix with Alphabet Cards (from Amazon, direct website, or teacher store)
+- Wikki-Stix with Alphabet Cards

 - Colored Sand from Amazon ( You could probably make your own, using salt.)

-I also use the cheap pencil boxes from WalMart to hold my colored sand/salt.
+- I also use the cheap pencil boxes from WalMart to hold my colored sand/salt.

-- Clear Spoons (variety of abc/ word work activities)
+- Clear Spoons

 - Dry erase boards & markers (I am purchasing these double-sided ones this year.
 I want my students to have a blank side, plus a lined side.
-This allows for differentiation of word writing and sentence writing. 🙂 )
+This allows for differentiation of word writing and sentence writing.

-- Chalkboard & chalk (I have seen small ones from Target)
+- Chalkboard & chalk

 - Alphabet Tiles from Amazon

-- Tactile letter cards – (These ones are from Amazon.)
+- Tactile letter cards

 - Word Wall & Sight Word Cards

-What to Teach Students About this Station
+Teach Students About The Word Work Station

 - How to sort letters